 - A12.
-Key activities anticipated in the next reporting period for the Project will include the following: - Reclamation Area: - Foundation works (including Driven H Pile and Socketed H Pile) - Pile cap construction - Structural steel work - Superstructure construction - Seawall Portion: - Caisson extension works, from +3mPD to +6mPD, at Seawall A and B - Construction of wave wall along the vertical seawall above +3mPD - A13.
-The key environmental mitigation measures for the Project in the coming reporting period associated with the construction activities will include: - Reduction of noise from equipment and machinery on-site; - Sorting, recycling, storage and disposal of general refuse and construction waste; - Management of chemicals and avoidance of oil spillage on-site, especially under heavy rains and adverse weather;
+Key activities anticipated in the next reporting period for the Project will include the following: - Reclamation Area: - Pile cap construction - Structural steel work - Superstructure construction - Seawall Portion: - Caisson extension works, from +3mPD to +6mPD, at Seawall A and B - Construction of wave wall along the vertical seawall above +3mPD - A13.
+The key environmental mitigation measures for the Project in the coming reporting period associated with the construction activities will include: - Reduction of noise from equipment and machinery on-site; - Sorting, recycling, storage and disposal of general refuse and construction waste; - Management of chemicals and avoidance of oil spillage on-site, especially under heavy rains and adverse weather; - Dust control of exposed soil surface and stockpile of dusty material at reclaimed area:

-- Dust control of exposed soil surface and stockpile of dusty material at reclaimed area; - Dust suppression measures for exposed earth surface and stockpile of dusty material; - Site runoff control measure during construction works; and - Dust and noise control of foundation works.
+- Dust suppression measures for exposed earth surface and stockpile of dusty material; and - Site runoff control measure during construction works.